mattermost/docs/source/developer/mobile-developer-setup.rst

   Replace **/full/path/to/directory/containing/my-release-key.keystore** with the full path to the actual keystore file and ********* with the actual keystore password.

 .. warning::
-  Once you publish the app on the Play Store, you will need to re-publish your app under a different package id (losing all downloads and ratings) if you change the signing key at any point, so backup your keystore and don't forget the password.
+  Once you publish the app on the Play Store, you will need to republish your app under a different package id (losing all downloads and ratings) if you change the signing key at any point, so backup your keystore and don't forget the password.

-Setting up environment variables
+Setting up Environment Variables
 ++++++++++++++++++++++++++++++++
 In order to use the **make build-android** command, you'll need to set a few environment variables.
 In this guide, we will explain some of them.
 You can refer to the `env_vars_example <https://github.com/mattermost/mattermost-mobile/blob/fastlane/fastlane/env_vars_example>`_ file under the fastlane directory to see all of them.